panoply/vscode-liquid/readme.md

 ### Testing

 The extension has undergone E2E and capability tests, but it does not leverage the vscode test suite.
 The extension itself is simple enough where extensive tests are not a matter of necessity.
-The contained `test` directory will be used when invoking the debugger and extension host.
-Contained within that directory are various sample files that can be used for validating capabilities and grammars.
+The contained `test` directory is used when invoking the debugger and extension host.
+Contained within that directory are various sample files that can be used for validating capabilities, grammars and invocation.

 _PR's are welcome for test cases, but be aware that the Liquify supersede will make them obsolete in due time._

 # Acknowledgements

-Special thanks to these talented folks who work, ideas, feedback and contributions have made this extension possible.
+Special thanks to these talented folks who's work, ideas, feedback and contributions have made this extension possible.

 - [Curtis](https://github.com/toklok)
 - [Mansedan](https://github.com/MattWIP)
 - [David Warrington](https://ellodave.dev/)
 - [Austin Cheney](https://github.com/prettydiff)

-### Support
+# Support

 No obligation but coffee is always appreciated.